YouTube Deleted 5 Million Videos For Content Violation In Crackdown On Terrorism And Extremism

 The mass deletions were done in response to widespread criticism from advertisers and from several governments that the social-media platform was not doing enough to protect viewers from violent, extremist, abusive, or offensive content.

-YouTube released its first-ever community guidelines enforcement report on April 23, where it revealed the following highlights for the quarter between October to December 2017 :
+YouTube released its first-ever community guidelines enforcement report on April 23, where it revealed the following highlights for the quarter between October and December 2017.

 - 6.7 million were first flagged for review by machines rather than humans.

-- Of those 6.7 million videos, 76 percent were removed before they received a single view.
+- Of those 6.7 million videos, 76 percent were removed before they received a single view.”

-YouTube also said it’s making progress toward hiring 10,000 people by the end of 2018 to help flag and remove violent, offensive content.
+YouTube also said it’s making progress toward hiring 10,000 people by the end of 2018 to help flag and remove violent offensive content.

 “We’ve also hired full-time specialists with expertise in violent extremism, counterterrorism, and human rights, and we’ve expanded regional expert teams,” the company said.

 Pro-terrorism videos linked to ISIS or al-Qaeda have also been targeted, and the automated scans to speed up their removal have been accelerated, YouTube said.